 Either of these technologies will save energy, but the moisture sensor is more accurate, with energy savings of about 15 percent, compared to 10 percent for the temperature sensor [source: Flex Your Power].

 Another way to help your dryer work more efficiently is by using a faster or extended spin cycle on the washer.
 Most of the newer washers have either faster spin speeds or several spin settings.
 Spinning the clothes faster or longer removes more water so that the dryer doesn't have to work as hard to dry them.

 The choice of gas or electric will most likely depend on what kind of hook-up you have in your laundry room.
 In any case, gas dryers cost more up front than electric dryers, but cost less to operate over the years, so in the long run they may cost you less [source: California Energy Commission].
 This handy calculator can help you estimate whether it's worth it to replace your old dryer, and whether it would benefit you to make the move to a gas-powered appliance.

-Check out the links on the next page for more tips on dryers, laundry and energy efficiency.
+Check out the links below for more tips on dryers, laundry and energy efficiency.